dpasca/dpasca/README.md

 Programming represents the pinnacle of exploration and creativity for me.
 I'm deeply involved in R&D, constantly pursuing innovative ideas and technologies.
 In the years I also found significant satisfaction in developing impactful software, particularly in the realms of gaming and interactive media, used and enjoyed by millions worldwide.

+My native language is Italian 🇮🇹, I'm fluent in English 🇺🇸, decent in Japanese 🇯🇵, and I can catch some words in Russian 🇷🇺 and Chinese 🇨🇳.

 ## Career

 My current focus is on **AI**, encompassing both the technical depths of **C++ and PyTorch** and the strategic aspects of **Python, LLM APIs, and prompt engineering**.

-My journey into AI and machine learning began in 2017 with projects in flight simulation, evolving to the development of [ENZO-TS](https://www.enzobot.com), an **algorithmic trading** system for cryptocurrencies.
+My journey into AI and machine-learning began in 2017 working on the [XPSVR flight sim](https://dpasca.github.io/portfolio/#xpsvr-experimental-flight-simulator), progressing with the development of [ENZO-TS](https://www.enzobot.com), an **algorithmic trading** system for cryptocurrencies.

 Prior to this, I dedicated over two decades to **game development** and **real-time 3D graphics**, gaining experience in major gaming corporations as well as spearheading projects at my own [development studio](https://oykgames.com).